Why You Lack Willpower Over Food

 I haven’t had any popcorn since last week!
 And I don’t have this insatiable drive to get it like before.
 I even turned down a piece of cake!
 That’s a huge deal for me because I rarely turn down food, especially cake.
 I just didn’t have a desire or need for it, so I passed.”

 I don’t know about you, but I got goosebumps when I read that.
-If you’re wondering if you could get the same results from Truce with Food and if it’s right for you, schedule a Curiosity Call and let’s chat!
-You’ll fill me in on your challenges with your relationship with food and will have a safe space to talk about what’s been swirling around in your mind.
-(There’s absolutely no charge for our first chat.)
+If you’re wondering if you could get the same results from Truce with Food and if it’s right for you, check out the “Healthy Relationship with Food Masterclass!”
+You’ll discover the steps that will help you end comfort eating, clear up mental chatter around food, and feel more comfortable and confident in your body!

 About Laura:

 Laura is a Certified Holistic Health Coach and holds a certification from the Institute for Integrative Nutrition (IIN).
-She has supported over 100 clients who know what they should be eating but have a hard time sticking to it by helping them identify the familiar patterns keeping them stuck so they can radically transform their relationship with food.
+She has supported over 125 clients who know what they should be eating but have a hard time sticking to it by helping them identify the familiar patterns keeping them stuck so they can radically transform their relationship with food.

 After successfully losing 60 pounds and working through her own emotional relationship with food, Laura’s mission became helping others get to the bottom of their self-sabotaging patterns.